HIP-infrastructure/datahipy/docs/api_handlers_module.rst

 .. _apidoc_handlers:

 **********************
-``bids_tools.handlers``
+``datahipy.handlers``
 **********************

-The ``bids_tools.handlers`` module contains submodules that define classes and functions that handle the reading and writing of BIDS data.
-The classes are also designed to be used with the ``bids_tools`` command line interface.
+The ``datahipy.handlers`` module contains submodules that define classes and functions that handle the reading and writing of BIDS data.
+The classes are also designed to be used with the ``datahipy`` command line interface.

-`bids_tools.handlers.dataset`
+`datahipy.handlers.dataset`
 ================================

-.. automodule:: bids_tools.handlers.dataset
+.. automodule:: datahipy.handlers.dataset
    :members:
    :undoc-members:
    :show-inheritance:
    :noindex:

-`bids_tools.handlers.participants`
+`datahipy.handlers.participants`
 ====================================

-.. automodule:: bids_tools.handlers.participants
+.. automodule:: datahipy.handlers.participants
    :members:
    :undoc-members:
    :show-inheritance: